 A PWS who receives a SWP implementation grant must report the results of each work item that is funded by providing all of the following information:

-Questions regarding grant application should be directed to:
+Questions regarding Plan Implementation Grant Application should be directed to:

 Source Water Protection Grant Coordinator